AngelProtection/angelcv/docs/object_detection.md

 model = ObjectDetectionModel("yolov10n.yaml")

 # Load a pre-trained model from a checkpoint file
-model = ObjectDetectionModel("yolov10n.pt") # or "path/to/your/model.ckpt"
+model = ObjectDetectionModel("yolov10n.ckpt") # or "path/to/your/model.ckpt"
 ```

 *   If a `.yaml` file is provided, a new model is built based on that configuration.
-*   If a `.pt` or `.ckpt` file is provided, a pre-trained model is loaded from that checkpoint.
+*   If a `.ckpt` or `.pt` file is provided, a pre-trained model is loaded from that checkpoint.

 AngelCV can automatically resolve file paths, looking in predefined locations (like `angelcv/config/model/`) or S3 buckets if configured.